jrobinson01/tsc-jsdoc/README.md

 example 3 - Use JSDoc and a tsconfig.json file

 example 4 - JSDoc, tsconfig.json and npm scripts

-example 5 - JSDoc, tsconfig, npm scripts and .d.ts files

-notes:
-up until example-3, using one tsconfig at the root of the project, vscode is able to make sense of everything. adding "typecheck":"tsc" script to each package, and then running "lerna run typecheck" in the root however, fails to find any type errors and says all is good.
+- here's where it breaks. up until example-3, using one tsconfig at the root of the project, vscode is able to make sense of everything. adding "typecheck":"tsc" script to each package, and then running "lerna run typecheck" in the root however will fail BOTH packages because of the error in package-b.
+To try to get around that, add a tsconfig.json to each package that extends the root config.
+Once this is done however, the typecheck scripts all pass, and vscode stops picking up type info from package-a in package-b.

+TODO: example 5 - JSDoc, tsconfig, npm scripts and .d.ts files